Digital Twin: Energy Optimization at Chicago Skyscraper

 That’s the question this building team posed but well, it’s a trick question.
 Their systems aren’t completely optimized, they just didn’t have the visibility and insight available to optimize beyond the traditional approaches.

-• Monitor energy consumption by tenant and floor
+• Monitor energy consumption at the tenant and floor level

 • Isolate equipment-level inefficiencies